conradwt/zero-to-graphql-using-elixir/README.md

     end
     ```

+8.  migrate the database

+    ```bash
+    mix ecto.migrate
+    ```

-7.  add the resource to your api scope in which should look as follows after the edit:
+9.  add the resource to your api scope in which should look as follows after the edit:

     `web/router.ex`: